walles/theminator/README.md

 > show off your extension!
 We recommend short, focused animations that are easy
 > to follow.

+# In Case of Emergency

+Color customizations are stored in `~/Library/Application Support/Code/User/settings.json` under the `workbench.colorCustomizations` key and can be restored with any text editor.

 # TODO

 - Add a Reset button